 Identity theft is a serious problem for businesses and individuals alike.
 Eleven million people were the victims of identity theft in 2009.
 Your customers trust you to protect their confidential information from getting into the wrong hands.
 Shredding those confidential documents will help protect you and your customers.
 Besides being the right and ethical thing to do, it’s required by many regulations.

-The example on the right is a credit card solicitation letter we ran through a strip shredder typical of a small office machine.
+The example on the piecing together a document shredded with a typical shredder on the right is a credit card solicitation letter we ran through a strip shredder typical of a small office machine.
 We reconstructed it in less than 15 minutes.
 Shredded materials from an office shredder are easy to put back together and services are available that electronically scan shreds to reconstruct documents.
 If your shreds are simply thrown out in the office trash, all you have done is show the dumpster divers what to take.

 Our shredders rip paper into inconsistent patterns rendering it completely destroyed.
 We shreds massive volumes of material which are commingled with materials from scores of other businesses.
 It is virtually impossible to reconstruct a document.

 Also, typical office shredders can’t handle all materials.
 The papers that need to be shredded are often held together by binders, paper clips, staples and covers.
 These items normally need to be removed as the office shredders will not handle this material.
 Tapes, CDs, and other media also have confidential information on them.